Note: The following FAQs refer to the Middle and Upper Level SSAT except the section specifically for the Elementary FAQs.

 How can I receive application fee waivers?

-You can request an application fee waiver from the school you are applying.
+You can request for an application fee waiver from the school to which you are applying.
 Unlike a test fee waiver, an application fee waiver will only waive an application fee for the school that issued it.
 It also waives the $6 SAO administrative fee.